rdnewman/loba/README.md

 Loba statements are expected to be removed when you're done with them.
 No point in cluttering up production code.

-Loba will check for presence of Rails.
-If it's there, it'll write to `Rails.logger.debug`.
-If not, it'll write to STDOUT (i.e., `puts`).
+Loba will always write to STDOUT (i.e., `puts`).

 Loba will work equally well with or without Rails.
+If Rails is present, in addition to STDOUT, Loba will also always write to `Rails.logger.debug`.

 Loba uses the [rainbow gem](https://rubygems.org/gems/rainbow) to help make trace statements more visible.